Jim Oberweis: 2020 congressional elections

 Oberweis announced he would run again for Illinois's 14th congressional district, challenging Democratic incumbent Lauren Underwood.
 On March 17, 2020, he won the Republican nomination, narrowly defeating six other candidates including fellow state Senator Sue Rezin, and businesswoman Catalina Lauf.

 On November 4, Oberweis, leading by less than 900 votes in the incomplete vote count, declared himself the victor.
 This came despite the fact that the race had not been called by media outlets and there were still thousands of uncounted mail-in ballots.
 That same day, Oberweis began sending out fundraising appeals to fund fees associated with a potential recount.

 On November 12, the race was called by the Associated Press for Underwood.
 Oberweis did not concede, and stated that he was considering all legal options, including a possible recount.

 Jim Oberweis attended the congressional new member orientation on November 13.
 He began calling for a "discovery recount" on November 18.

 According to the official canvass by the Illinois State Board of Elections, Lauren Underwood received 203,209 votes (50.67 percent) and Jim Oberweis received 197,835 votes (49.33 percent).

 In January 2021, Oberweis filed a notice of contest with the U.S. House of Representatives, alleging that irregularities in the vote recount would make him the winner of the election.
-On May 12, 2021, the House rejected Oberweis' challenge.
+On May 12, 2021, the House rejected Oberweis's challenge.

+2026 congressional election

+In March 2025, Oberweis became the first Republican to announce their congressional campaign to replace Byron Donalds in the 2026 election in Florida's 19th congressional district.